-Cub Cadet warrants this product (excluding its Normal Wear Parts, Batteries and Attachments as described below) against defects in material and workmanship for a period of two (2) years commencing on the date of original retail purchase or lease and will, at its option, repair or replace, free of charge, any part found to be defective in materials or workmanship.
+Cub Cadet warrants this product (excluding its Normal Wear Parts, Batteries and Attachments as described below) against defects in material and workmanship for a period of three (3) years or one hundred eighty (180) operation hours, whichever comes first, commencing on the date of original retail purchase or lease and will, at its option, repair or replace, free of charge, any part found to be defective in materials or workmanship.

-Normal Wear Parts are warranted to be free from defects in material and workmanship for a period of thirty (30) days or one hundred (100) operation hours, whichever comes first, commencing on the date of original retail purchase or lease.
+Normal Wear Parts are warranted to be free from defects in material and workmanship for a period of thirty (30) days from the date of original purchase or lease.
 Normal wear parts include, but are not limited to items such as: belts, blades, blade adapters, grass bags, rider deck wheels, seats, and tires.